lianqi1008/MCM/readme.md

 ## Train
 <!-- Train from scratch and please download the pretrained model from original [MAE's repo](https://github.com/facebookresearch/mae) or download the model we copied(
 [[Baidu cloud](https://arxiv.org/abs/2306.15561)]).
 And please put it in ./checkpoint/pretrained/. -->
-Train from scratch and please download the pretrained model from original [MAE's repo](https://github.com/facebookresearch/mae).
+Train from scratch and please download the pre-trained model from [MAE's repo](https://github.com/facebookresearch/mae).
 And please put it in ./checkpoint/pretrained/.

 ```
 CUDA_VISIBLE_DEVICES=0 python main_compress.py \
 -m MCM -d ./dataset/coco -e 100 --batch_size 32 \